Fragtality/Fenix2GSX/README.md

 ### Fenix

 Disable **Auto-Door** and **Auto-Jetway** Simulation in the EFB!<br/>
-Make sure your **Default State** is set to either Cold & Dark or Turn-Around with APU.
+Make sure your **Default State** is set to either Cold & Dark or Turn-Around with GPU or APU.
 GSX won't provide any Services when the Engines are running.

 <br/>